 The simulator may be operated in manually scripted scenarios, automated CEESIM event-driven scenarios, and scenarios built using realistic battle-space simulations from the 772 TS Digital Integrated Air Defense Simulator (DIADS).
-The system provides integrated operations with the Joint Communications Simulator (JCS), covered under separate fact sheet) to increase scenario density and threat signals in the CNI area.
-Direct injection of the threats into a system under test is also available with the BAF's threat simulation architecture.
+The system provides integrated operations with the Joint Communications Simulator (JCS, covered under separate fact sheet) to increase scenario density and threat signals in the CNI area.
+An interface is also provided for operation with the 772 TS Global Positioning System (GPS) simulator at the BAF.

-In summary the BAF EW RF threat generation provides, in an installed systems test environment:
+In summary the BAF EW RF threat generation provides, in an installed systems environment:

-- V Hundreds of threat emitters, with thousands of modes currently programmed, including several which are exact reproductions of signals recorded from actual radar systems - $\sqrt{1}$ Threat densities and signals not available at open-air ranges - V Complex, dynamic and dense EME delivered through free-space radiation to the system-under-test's antennas - V Effective risk reduction opportunities for a wide spectrum of RF systems and tests prior to flight test or deployment
+- ✓ Hundreds of threat emitters, with thousands of modes currently programmed, including several which are exact reproductions of signals recorded from actual radar systems - \checkmark Complex, dynamic and dense EME delivered through direct-injection or free-space radiation - ✓ Effective risk reduction opportunities for a wide spectrum of RF systems and tests prior to flight test or deployment

-Benefield Anechoic Facility (BAF)

-Electronic Warfare RF Threat Simulation
+Benefield Anechoic Facility (BAF) Electronic Warfare RF Threat Simulation